The Wonderful World of Willows

 purpurea = purple

 The first cuttings we received as 'Lambertiana' were not true to name and looking at the photos of all the other North American growers that offer this cultivar no-one has the true selection.
-However, in 2017 we obtained cuttings labelled Salix purpurea AA 1045-79-D from the amazing woody plant collection of the Arnold Arboretum in Greater Boston.
-We have been growing and selling it under that name, but in 2017 we found out that the Arboretum had received this plant as Salix purpurea ssp lambertiana, but had chosen not to list it as that selection.
+However, in 2017 we were allowed to take cuttings from the amazing woody plant collection of the Arnold Arboretum in Greater Boston.
+They were labelled Salix purpurea AA 1045-79-D. We have been growing and selling it under that name, but in 2017 we found out that the Arboretum had received this plant as Salix purpurea ssp lambertiana, but had chosen not to list it as that selection.
 After reading European Public Garden and nursery descriptions of 'Lambertiana', I realized that this AA selection is identical to what is grown in Europe.
 In the description below the text in red gives the defining features of this selection, also see the photos at right:

 USES: a fine large woody plant that makes a dense screen, rods for living structures, dried for sculptures and basketry.
-It alo makes an impressive large shrub in the garden.
+It also makes an impressive large shrub in the garden.

 At left is a European internet photo of 'Lambertiana' and at right one of ours.